graysonhicks/gatsby-plugin-remote-images/README.md

   }
 ]
 ```
-*Relative image IS available to gatsby-image*
+*Relative imageUrl IS available to gatsby-image*
 ```javascript
 allMyNodes: [
   {